SonicTHI/SaveOurShip2Experimental/README.md

 * **Performance optimizations:** from faster EVA checks to a completely rebuilt ship combat system - a lot has been done to improve the performance of this mod.

 * **New UI and settings menu:** the ship battle UI has been moved bellow the pawn bar.
-It now shows all ships and can be moved in the SOS2 settings menu.
+It now shows all ships and can be moved or made persistent in the SOS2 settings menu.
 SOS2 settings have been reset to their defaults as we now use the native RW mod tools.
 Hugslib has been removed as a required mod.

 * **Tons of other minor adjustments, balance changes and bugfixes.**